No-Prep vs Minimal-Prep Veneers: What's Best?

 Comparison table

-| Factor | True No-Prep (rare) | Minimal-Prep Porcelain (our approach) | Composite Bonding (often confused online) |
+| Factor | True No-Prep (rare) | Minimal-Prep E-max Porcelain (our approach) | Composite Bonding (often confused online) |

 |---|---|---|---|

-| Tooth preparation | None | Minimal, case-dependent | None |
+| Tooth preparation | None | Minimal-to-none depending on case | None |

-| Suitable for | Small, worn, or recessed teeth | Most cosmetic cases | Minor chips, small gaps, subtle reshaping |
+| Best for | Small, worn, or recessed teeth | Most cosmetic cases — full smile makeovers, colour, shape, alignment | Minor chips, small gaps, subtle reshaping |

-| Main risks | Bulk, bite interference, weaker bond | Conservative enamel adjustment (planned by dentist) | Staining, chipping, shorter lifespan |
+| Main trade-offs | Risk of bulk, bite interference, weaker bond | Conservative enamel adjustment (if needed, planned by dentist) | Staining, chipping, shorter lifespan |

 | Longevity | Case-dependent | Often long-lasting with care | May need repairs over time |